 Blocker completed the “Leadership in the Global Enterprise” course through the Thunderbird School of Management as well as the executive management program at Southern Methodist University.
 She graduated from Texas Tech University with a bachelor’s degree in journalism and Spanish.

-Amanda Frazier, vice president of regulatory policy: Frazier serves as vice president of regulatory policy, based in the Austin office, and is responsible for representing the company’s interests in the organized power markets and before state and federal agencies.
+Amanda Frazier, senior vice president of regulatory policy: Frazier serves as senior vice president of regulatory policy, and is responsible for representing the company’s interests in the organized power markets and before state and federal agencies.

-Frazier served in a similar capacity as a senior director for the company’s predecessor, Energy Future Holdings, which she joined in 2010.
+Prior to her current role, Frazier held roles with similar responsibilities for the company’s predecessor, Energy Future Holdings, which she joined in 2010.

 She has a bachelor of arts from Baylor University and received her law degree from Vanderbilt University.
 Prior to joining the company, Amanda was an attorney in the Austin office of Bracewell & Giuliani LLP and the Dallas office of Hunton & Williams LLP.

-Scott A. Hudson, senior vice president and president of the retail business: Hudson serves as head of Vistra’s retail business, including president of TXU Energy, a market-leading competitive retail electricity provider, powering the lives of more Texans than any other retailer.
+Scott A. Hudson, president of Vistra Retail: Hudson serves as head of Vistra’s retail business, including president of TXU Energy, a market-leading competitive retail electricity provider, powering the lives of more Texans than any other retailer.
 Serving nearly 5 million residential, commercial, and industrial retail customers with electricity and gas, Vistra is the largest competitive residential electricity provider in the country and offers the most innovative products and services in the retail energy industry.

 Hudson joined TXU Energy in 2011 and served as the company’s chief operating officer with responsibility for sales, marketing, product development, operations, and business technology organizations.
 Prior to joining TXU Energy, Hudson held senior leadership positions with MBNA America, ChoicePoint, and LexisNexis.
 He began his career as a commercial lawyer working in the energy industry for Troutman Sanders LLP, a highly respected international law firm.